 By Cotney Construction Law.

-Note: This article first published on Cotney Construction Law’s website and can be viewed here.
+Note: This first published as a two-part article on Cotney Construction Law’s website and can be viewed here.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.